Calinou/godot-qa-api-generator/README.md

 A local web server will be hosted at `http://localhost:8080` (example URL: `http://localhost:8080/animation.json`).
-Files will also be available in `output/` for inspection.
+Generated JSON files will also be available in `output/` for inspection.

 #### Production